k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/01_tdm_set_instance_per_env_and_version.md

 ### Delete Only and Reserve Only Tasks

-When the TDM task either **delete only** an entity from the target environment, or **reserve only** an entity in the target environment, the **target environment is concatenated to the LUI**, since the source environment is not set in these tasks.
+When the TDM task is set to either only **Delete** an entity from the target environment, or only **Reserve** an entity in the target environment, the **target environment is concatenated to the LUI**, since the source environment is not set in these tasks.

  **Example**: